 With few exceptions, car bodies are attached to frames with rubber bushings.
 After 30-40 years, they become weak and brittle and break apart.
 Not only will this invite squeaks and rattles, the car may sag in spots.
 A prospective buyer can detect worn body mounts by simply peering under the car.

 If body lifting is needed, you could get five or six people together and lift it by hand.
 The best way to lift a body off a frame is with a two-post garage lift.

 Since bodywork and paint are costly and time-consuming, finding an old car needing only mechanical attention would be an easier and less expensive restoration to complete.
 An example is this 1968 Jaguar XKE.
 When purchased, it only needed mechanical repairs.

 Cosmetic repairs are ones that are visual, such as rust, chips and dings, paint scratches, or cracked glass.
 A cosmetic restoration is one in which bodywork and paint is needed.

-An old weathered car that has been outside for decades may need major cosmetic repairs, and the repair costs could be higher than what the car will be worth when done.
+An old weathered car that has been outside for decades may need major sheet metal repair, and the repair costs may be higher than what the car will be worth when done.

 Should I Restore An Old Car Myself?